Best things to do in Tokyo: A 2026 travel guide

 Ueno Park and Zoo

-As one of Tokyo’s largest public parks, it’s home to the famous “sakura” or cherry blossoms in spring, beautiful Japanese gardens, and Japan’s oldest zoo — making it a great spot for travelers of all ages.
+As one of Tokyo’s largest public parks, the Ueno Park and Zoo is home to the famous sakura or cherry blossoms in spring, beautiful Japanese gardens, and Japan’s oldest zoo, making it a great spot for travelers of all ages.

 Exploring Ueno Park and Zoo could easily fill an entire day or a relaxed afternoon.